tamhoang1412/backend-swe-interview-questions/answers/os.md

 The application will be loaded to RAM when we open an application.

-## What will happen you call another function (with parameters) or return from a function?
+## What will happen when you call another function (with parameters) or return from a function?

 When we call another function, local variables of the new function will be put to stack, and the stack register will be moved to the appropriate position.
 If the function takes parameters, it will create a duplicate version of those parameters (If the parameter is a pointer, it still creates a new pointer that points to the same address).